ashmita23/FinancialRAG_Agents/README.md

-#### Financial RAG
+### Financial RAG for Analyzing Quarterly and Annual Revenue Reports of Tech Organizations.
 Built a financial RAG using custom agents and open source LLMs for analyzing and summarizing the quarterly reports of 4 major organizations.
+This end to end application was submitted at the MSADS Hackathon 2024 at University of Chicago and secured an Honorable Mention.

 Tech Stack :